 There are also other companies out there that specialize in one technology like React Native for example—they aren’t exactly recruiting agencies, but consultancies that hire freelance developers.
 These are great shops to work with as well if you want to get your hands dirty with new tech.

 This article is part 1 of How to Get Freelance Programming Work Using Tech Recruiters.
-In part 2, we’ll talk about the ups and downs of using tech recruiters, and how to work around them.
+In part 2, we’ll talk about all of the pros and cons to consider when working with tech recruiters and staffing agencies.